AndyObtiva/abstract_feature_branch/README.md

 Instructions
 ------------

-- declaratively feature branch logic to only run when feature1 is enabled:
+- Declaratively feature branch logic to only run when feature1 is enabled:

+multi-line logic:
 >     feature_branch :feature1 do
 >       # perform logic
 >     end

+single-line logic:
+>     feature_branch(:feature1) { # perform logic }

-- declaratively feature branch two paths of logic, one that runs when feature1 is enabled and one that runs when it is disabled:
+- Declaratively feature branch two paths of logic, one that runs when feature1 is enabled and one that runs when it is disabled:

 >     feature_branch :feature1,
 >                    :true => lambda {